MightyPork/avr-c-boilerplate/README.md

 You can compile it with `make` and flash with `make flash`.

-If you add a new C file to the project, add an entry for it's `.o` (object file, created by the compiler before linking) to the `OBJS` list in the Makefile.
+If you *add a new C file* to the project, add an entry for it's `.o` (object file, created by the compiler before linking) to the `OBJS` list in the Makefile.

-Similarly, if you add a new folder with header files, add it to `INCL_DIRS`.
+Similarly, if you *add a new folder with header files*, add it to `INCL_DIRS`.

-The Makefile should take care of everything for you, this is the only modification you should have to do.
+In case you need `printf` (or `printf` with floats), enable the appropriate LD_FLAGS in the Makefile (it's well commented).
+Code size will - obviously - grow quite a bit.